apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/configuration-file.md

 ## 10.install_config.conf [DS environment variables configuration script[install/start DS]]
-install_config.conf is a bit complicated and is mainly use in the following two places.
+install_config.conf is a bit complicated and is mainly used in the following two places.
 * 1.DS cluster auto installation

-> System will load configs in the install_config.conf and auto-configure files below based on the file content when execute 'install.sh'.
+> System will load configs in the install_config.conf and auto-configure files below, based on the file content when executing 'install.sh'.
 > Files such as dolphinscheduler-daemon.sh、datasource.properties、zookeeper.properties、common.properties、application-api.properties、master.properties、worker.properties、alert.properties、quartz.properties and etc.